49nono49/IdAppointment/README.md

 # IdAppointment

-Signal a appointment available at St Herblain city hall
+Signal a appointment  available at St Herblain city hall on Discord channel

 # Need to get ChromeDriver